Sale Ends Sunday

 Six years later, I took the client services reins at an ad agency, and my first meeting with the marketing department of a well known supermarket.
-And as I watched my director chat marketing schedules and media plans, something hit me – I wasn’t sure if I was nice enough for this…
+As I watched my director chat marketing schedules and media plans, something hit me.
+I wasn’t sure if I was nice enough for this…

 Both routes primary objectives are to get a client to spend.
 To spend the right amount, and to spend it with you.
 But the methods are polar opposite.